Staunton Gambit

 Black can avoid the Staunton Gambit by playing 1...e6 before f5.
-The drawback of this move order is that it allows White to transpose to the French Defence on move 2 (an opening that normally starts with 1. e4), in which case playing the Dutch is no longer an option.
+The drawback of this move order is that it allows White to transpose to the French Defence on move 2 (an opening that normally starts with 1.e4), in which case playing the Dutch is no longer an option.

-The ECO codes for Staunton Gambit are A82 and A83.
 Although the Staunton Gambit was once a feared weapon for White, it is rarely played today, since defensive techniques have been developed to neutralise it, and White scores only about 50 percent.
+The Encyclopaedia of Chess Openings codes for Staunton Gambit are A82 and A83.

 Staunton Gambit Accepted: 2...fxe4

 After 2...fxe4, play usually proceeds 3.Nc3 Nf6.

 Main line: 4.Bg5

-The main line runs 4.Bg5, first played by Howard Staunton against Bernhard Horwitz in London, 1846.
+The main line continues 4.Bg5, first played by Howard Staunton against Bernhard Horwitz in London, 1846.

-After 4.Bg5, a common trap is 4...d5 5.Bxf6 exf6 6.Qh5+ g6 7.Qxd5 Qxd5 8.Nxd5 when White has regained his pawn, and since his knight is attacking the pawns on both c7 and f6, will come out a pawn ahead.
+After 4.Bg5, a common trap is 4...d5?
+5.Bxf6 exf6 6.Qh5+ g6 7.Qxd5 Qxd5 8.Nxd5 when White has regained his pawn, and since his knight is attacking the pawns on both c7 and f6, will come out a pawn ahead.
 Instead, Black usually tries to develop quickly and fortify his kingside, giving back the pawn if necessary, with 4...Nc6 5.d5 (White can regain the pawn with 5.Bxf6 exf6 6.Nxe4, but after 6...Qe7, White has no good way to defend the knight.
-Everything except for 7.Qe2 allows ...d5 or ...f5, winning a piece, while after the forcing 7.Qe2 Nxd4 8.Qd3 d5 9.Qxd4 Qxe4+ 10.Qxe4 dxe4, Black has an extra pawn and for no compensation, and should win with best play.)
-Ne5 6.Qd4 Nf7, while 6.Qe2 is a modern alternative.
+Everything except for 7.Qe2 allows ...d5 or ...f5, winning a piece, while after the forcing 7.Qe2 Nxd4 8.Qd3 d5 9.Qxd4 Qxe4+ 10.Qxe4 dxe4, Black has an extra pawn and the two bishops for no compensation, and should win with best play.)
+5...Ne5 6.Qd4 Nf7.
+6.Qe2 is a modern alternative.